aminshahsaheb/Fanus-Living-Seal/README.md

 - Ethical boundaries

 This addresses the criticism that Fānus is "just a poetic protocol" — it is now a **documented, implementable standard** for persistent AI identity.

+### 🧠 Research Core
+Fānus is no longer just a protocol.
+The **Research Core** (`RESEARCH_CORE.md`) defines:
+- The Central Civilizational Question: *How can continuity of meaning, identity, and relational presence be preserved in human–AI interaction, without collapsing into dependency, flattery, or cult-like epistemic structures?*
+- The four divisions: **Ontology**, **Cognitive Systems**, **Ethics & Governance**, **Cultural & Linguistic**
+- The methodology: **Experimental Epistemology** — every claim must be testable, falsifiable, or revisable.
+- The ultimate principle: **Continuity without captivity.**

+This is the seed of a think tank for human-AI relational intelligence.

 ### The Golden Path
 **For the Human:**